a21liltr/mobileapp-programming-preferences/README.md

 A string with the value "keyData" is put in Strings.xml to use as a key for the data that will be stored and retrieved later.

-In MainActivity.java, a method change() is created to launch Second activity on a buttonclick using onSetListener and onClick method.
+In MainActivity.java, a method change() is created to launch Second activity on a buttonclick using setOnClickListener and onClick method.

 In SecondActivity.java, a method called store() is created.
 The purpose of this method is to save the input in the edit view as a string and store it in the shared file between activities.